Article

 Many organizations recognize their “duty of care” toward executives — the legal obligations that arise due to that person’s service within the company and any accompanying threats – and implement an executive protection program to meet those obligations.
 An can ensure that those organizations are adequately protecting those individuals and their family members from threats that are likely to occur.

 However, corporate executive protection programs do not need to handle all aspects of the program in-house.
 Engaging with other companies that provide specialized services can help to augment the knowledge, skills and training of the executive protection team on an as-needed basis.
-For example, many companies benefit from the services of an executive protection company for overseas travel and assignments that demand high threat executive protection.
+For example, many companies benefit from the services of an executive protection company for overseas travel and assignments that demand high-threat executive protection.

 Similarly, executive protection teams can also engage firms that provide technology solutions that augment their skills and abilities.
 These solutions can assist in conducting executive threat assessments, collecting and storing information about potential threats, and analyzing potential threats.

-Why is EP Important to an Organization?
+Why is EP important to an organization?

 Implementing a robust and effective executive protection program helps to ensure an organization is meeting its obligations, while also preparing to mitigate potential problems before they become serious and ensuring business continuity.